is-centre/datm-annotation-tool/README.md

 You can expand the tool by either manually resizing its window or by double-clicking the title bar and begin the annotation process.

+The tool will produce the following files for every processed orthoframe:

+* `FILENAME.cut.mask_v2.png`: The manually corrected mask (usually some manual correction is required).
+If no correction is made to the original mask, this file will contain a copy of the original mask.
+* `FILENAME.defect.mask.png`: The mask for defects found on the orthoframe.

 #### Annotating Orthoframes: Tutorial